- Accommodation included

 (Driving day 7: 114 km/74 miles)

 Prepare yourself for maybe the most beautiful ferry tour of your life.
-We start early to take the first ferry to the South Island, where it is said that the best and most beautiful motorcycle roads and nature experiences are found.
+You start early to take the first ferry to the South Island, where it is said that the best and most beautiful motorcycle roads and nature experiences are found.

 Make sure to have peace of mind, so you fully will enjoy the crossing to the South Island, the roads along the fjords, the coast and mountain passes.
 It will be “NATURE” day.